ZySec-AI/graph-ui-problems/submissions/NagulapalliSudarshan/README.md

 # Submission: Interactive Knowledge Graph Visualization

-**JSON2Graph** is a interactive graph editor and viewer that transforms structured JSON data into a directed graph.
+**JSON Visualizer** is a interactive graph editor and viewer that transforms structured JSON data into a directed graph.
 It visually models relationships between different groups defined in the JSON file, making complex connections easy to understand and explore.

 ---